Senator Feinstein has a long history of fighting to protect workers’ rights in the workplace and has a strong pro-labor record.

 - Senator Feinstein is a strong supporter of bringing manufacturing back to the United States to provide more high-paying jobs for American workers.

-- She also supports the Outsourcing Accountability Act of 2017, a bill to require that public companies disclose how many employees they have in the United States compared to other countries.
+- She also supports the Outsourcing Accountability Act of 2017, a bill that requires public companies to disclose the number of employees they have in the United States compared to other countries.

-- Senator Feinstein believe that any renegotiation of NAFTA must prioritize U.S. manufacturing jobs.
-Concern about NAFTA’s effect on U.S. manufacturing jobs was one of the reasons Senator Feinstein opposed the bill in 1993.
+- Senator Feinstein believes that any renegotiation of the North American Free Trade Agreement (NAFTA) must prioritize U.S. manufacturing jobs, which she conveyed in a letter to U.S. Trade Representative Robert Lighthizer in May 2017 at the outset of talks with Canada and Mexico.
+Concern about NAFTA’s effect on U.S. manufacturing jobs was one of the reasons Senator Feinstein opposed the original agreement in 1993.